Slurm Introduction#

 Note

-All environment variables set at the time of submission are propagated to the SLURM jobs.
+All environment variables set at the time of submission are propagated to the Slurm jobs.
 With some options of the allocation commands (like --export for sbatch or srun), users can change this default behaviour.
 The users can load modules and prepare the desired environment before job submission, and then this environment will be passed to the jobs that will be submitted.
-Of course, a good practice is to include module commands in job scripts, in order to have full control of the environment of the jobs.
+Of course, a good practice is to include e.g. necessary module commands in job scripts, in order to explicitly configure the environment of the jobs and provide documentation for yourself and colleagues.
+For maximum reproducibility, we recommend to start the script with module purge and follow up with loading all environment modules required.

 Query Commands#